oscar-system/oscar-website/etc/README.server.md

 The server can be reached via SSH:

-    ssh www.oscar-system.org
+    ssh www-mathe-oscar@www-admin11.uni-kl.de

-There is a dedicated user `www-mathe-oscar` who owns a clone of the oscar-website repository at
+The website is update from a git clone of the website repository at

     /srv/www/www-mathe-oscar/data/oscar-website

-This clone is owned by use `www-mathe-oscar` and group `www-mathe-oscar`.
+This clone is owned by user `www-mathe-oscar` and group `www-mathe-oscar`.
 If anything goes wrong with these permissions, they can be fixed via

     chown -R www-mathe-oscar:www-mathe-oscar /srv/www/www-mathe-oscar/data/oscar-website

 ## Automatic updates via webhook

-Whenever a change is pushed to the master branch of the oscar-website repository, GitHub activates a webhook we provide via `webhook.php` at
+Whenever a change is pushed to the `gh-pages` branch of the website repository, GitHub activates a webhook we provide via `webhook.php` at
 <https://www.oscar-system.org/webhook.php>.

 The crucial bit is at the end of this .php file, where an empty file `/srv/www/www-mathe-oscar/data/oscar-website.trigger` is created.
-This is detected by a systemd unit `~/.config/systemd/user/oscar-website.path` (a copy of this file is in the `etc` directory of the oscar-website repository).
+This is detected by a systemd unit `~/.config/systemd/user/oscar-website.path` (a copy of this file is in the `etc` directory of the website repository).

-This then triggers `~/.config/systemd/user/oscar-website.service` (a copy of this file is in the `etc` directory of the oscar-website repository).
+This then triggers `~/.config/systemd/user/oscar-website.service` (a copy of this file is in the `etc` directory of the website repository).

 This finally executes `etc/update.sh`, which runs jekyll.